-Table 4.1.2 4.1.3: Classification of a mixture for acute hazards, based on summation of classified ingredients components

-4.1.3.5.5.4 Classification for the Chronic Categories 1, 2, 3 and 4

-4.1.3.5.5.4.1 First all ingredients components classified as Chronic 1 are considered.
-If the sum of the concentrations in % of these ingredients components is greater than or equal to 25% the mixture is classified as Category Chronic 1.
-If the result of the calculation is a classification of the mixture as Category Chronic 1 the classification procedure is completed.

-4.1.3.5.5.4.2 In cases where the mixture is not classified as Chronic 1, classification of the mixture as Chronic 2 is considered.
-A mixture is classified as Chronic 2 if 10 times the sum of all ingredients classified as Chronic 1 plus the sum of all ingredients classified as Chronic 2 is greater than or equal to 25%.
-If the result of the calculation is classification of the mixture as Chronic 2, the classification process is completed.

-4.1.3.5.5.4.3 In cases where the mixture is not classified either as Chronic 1 or Chronic 2, classification of the mixture as Chronic 3 is considered.
-A mixture is classified as Chronic 3 if 100 times the sum of all ingredients components classified as Chronic 1 plus 10 times the sum of all ingredients components classified with Chronic 2 plus the sum of all ingredients classified as Chronic 3 is greater than or equal to 25%.
+- 4.1.3.5.5.4 Classification for the categories Chronic 1, 2, 3 and 4 - 4.1.3.5.5.4.1 First, all ingredients classified as Chronic 1 are considered.
+If the sum of the concentrations (in %) of these ingredients is $\geq 25\%$ the mixture is classified as Chronic 1.
+If the result of the calculation is a classification of the mixture as Chronic 1 the classification procedure is completed. - 4.1.3.5.5.4.2 In cases where the mixture is not classified as Chronic 1, classification of the mixture as Chronic 2 is considered.
+A mixture is classified as Chronic 2 if 10 times the sum of [the concentrations (in %) of all ingredients classified as Chronic 1 plus the sum of [the concentrations (in %) of all ingredients classified as Chronic 2 is $\geq$ 25%.
+If the result of the calculation is classification of the mixture as Chronic 2, the classification process is completed. - 4.1.3.5.5.4.3 In cases where the mixture is not classified either as Chronic 1 or Chronic 2, classification of the mixture as Chronic 3 is considered.
+A mixture is classified as Chronic 3 if 100 times the sum of [the concentrations (in %) of] all ingredients classified as Chronic 1 plus 10 times the sum of [the concentrations (in %) of] all ingredients classified as Chronic 2 plus the sum of [the concentrations (in %) of] all ingredients classified as Chronic 3 is $\geq 25\%$ .

-4.1.3.5.5.4.4 If the mixture is still not classified in either Category Chronic 1, 2 or 3, classification of the mixture as Chronic 4 should be considered.
-A mixture is classified as Chronic 4 if the sum of the percentages of ingredients classified as Chronic 1, 2, 3 and 4 is greater than or equal to 25%.

-4.1.3.5.5.4.5 The classification of mixtures for chronic-long-term hazards, based on this summation of classified ingredients components, is summarized in Table 4.1. $\frac{3.4}{4}$ a For explanation of the M factor, see 4.1.3.5.5.5.
+- 4.1.3.5.5.4.4 If the mixture is still not classified in either category Chronic 1, 2 or 3, classification of the mixture as Chronic 4 should be considered.
+A mixture is classified as Chronic 4 if the sum of the concentrations (in %) of percentages of ingredients classified as Chronic 1, 2, 3 and 4 is $\geq$ 25%. - 4.1.3.5.5.4.5 The classification of mixtures for chronic-long-term hazards based on this summation of the concentrations of classified ingredients is summarized in Table 4.1.34.